onflow/fcl-js/packages/fcl/src/wallet-provider-spec/draft-v3.md

 It will repeat this cycle until it is either `APPROVED` or `DECLINED`.

 There is an additional feature that `HTTP/POST` enables in the first `PollingResponse` that is returned.
-This feature is the ability for FCL to render an iframe or popup, and it can be triggered by supplying a service `type: "VIEW/FRAME"` or `type: "VIEW/POP"` and the `endpoint` that the wallet wishes to render.
+This feature is the ability for FCL to render an iframe, popup or new tab, and it can be triggered by supplying a service `type: "VIEW/FRAME"`, `type: "VIEW/POP"` or `type: "VIEW/TAB"` and the `endpoint` that the wallet wishes to render.

 ### Polling Response